Best whole life insurance companies of March 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The best whole life insurance company for you will depend on your financial needs and goals.
-Whole life insurance is a type of permanent life insurance that provides lifelong coverage and doesn’t expire.
-It also comes with a cash value account, which can be used as a tax-deferred savings vehicle.
+Whole life insurance is a type of permanent life that doesn’t expire, so your family will receive a guaranteed lump sum of money called a death benefit regardless of when you die.
+It often comes with a cash value account, which can be used as a tax-deferred savings vehicle.

 award icon